-Besides the obvious, why should retailers care about motivating employees?
-Simply put, motivated employees make happy customers.
+Motivated employees make happy customers.
 As part of your organizational business and retail sales plan, motivating your staff should be a priority.
-These can be financial or even non-cash rewards.
+This can take the form of financial or even non-monetary incentives.

-Yet, before you start working on your sales incentive ideas, you have to figure out what motivates your employees.
+Before you start implementing these sales incentive ideas, you should figure out what specifically motivates your employees.
 What can you do to drive them towards their best performance?
-Answering these questions can help you create the right programs, contests, and incentives to motivate your retail employees to be the best they can be.
+Answering this question can help you create the right programs, contests, and monetary rewards to motivate your retail employees to unleash their potential.

 1. Play Wheel of Fortune

-You know the popular game--spin the wheel and pick a letter.
+You know how it works—spin the wheel and pick a letter.
 If you pick a letter that's on the board, you get the corresponding amount on the wheel.
-And, if you solve the puzzle, you get to keep the cash and prizes you've accumulated.
-Well, why not play a version of Wheel of Fortune with your retail employees?
+If you solve the puzzle, you get to keep the cash and prizes you've accumulated.

-Use whatever prizes makes the most sense for your business.
-This can include clothing, gift cards, candy, beauty products, food or something else.
+Use whatever prizes make the most sense for your business.
+This can include clothing, gift cards, candy, beauty products, or food.
 You can use a cardboard circle, then create pie pieces with a marker and cut out colored pieces of cardboard with the prizes written on them to create a colorful wheel.

-Other options for prizes might include non-cash rewards such as "Additional paid 20 minutes for lunch break," "Paid half day off," "coffee shop gift card," and whatever else you can think of that would be relevant and appreciated by your retail staff.
+Other options for prizes might include non-cash rewards such as an additional (paid) 20 minutes for lunch break, a paid day off, a coffee shop gift card, and whatever else you can think of that would be relevant and appreciated by your retail staff.
 Be as creative as you can.
 Then, let your employees spin that wheel!

 2. Start With Smaller and More Realistic Goals

-It's great to have massive goals, aka "reach" goals.
+It's great to have massive goals, or, "reach" goals.
 Still, retail employees can lose motivation if they can't realistically meet those types of goals.
 Not every employee will be motivated by the same thing.
-So, it's important to focus on specific types of goals that can be very motivating.
+So, it's important to focus on specific types of goals that can work well within specific contexts.

 3. Fishing for Prizes